Dyrk Ashton has a fast paced fantasy here with complex mythology, ancient powers, and powerful demigods with cell phones…

 Paternus: Rise of Gods, is Dyrk Ashton’s critically acclaimed debut novel and the first book in The Paternus Trilogy.
 It has been compared to works by Neil Gaiman, Scott Hawkins, Roger Zelazny, China Miéville, Joss Whedon, and Kevin Hearne.

 Click the cover to get your copy today!

 You can also read a short piece from Paternus here.
-“Berserker” is a stand-alone short story framed as a “missing chapter” from Paternus, the urban fantasy, mythic fiction novel by Dyrk Ashton.
-It tells of the time when one of the characters finally met his father, many centuries ago…
+“Berserker” is a stand-alone short story framed as a “missing chapter” from Paternus, It tells of the time when one of the characters finally met his father, many centuries ago…

 About the Author: Dyrk Ashton was born in Athens (Ohio, not Greece), on a chilly Halloween morning.
 He whiled away his adolescent years and teens in cornfields, woods, rivers, ditches and haymows, climbing trees, running along barn beams, riding, wrestling, soccering, fighting BB gun wars, reading Stuart Little, Jonathan Livingston Seagull, everything Verne, London, Kipling, White, Lewis, Doyle, Burroughs, Poe, Howard, Fleming, Lovecraft, Tolkein, Zelazny, and generally ignoring school — though he somehow managed excellent grades (except in Algebra, of course).